Kray-G/kinx/doc/spec/spectest/README.md

 ### Write Specification

-By default, write a specification with the markdown style below.
+First, write a specification with the markdown style below.
 Here is the simple template of a specification document.
+SpecTest will work with markdown by default.

     # TestSuite name